Juan Pablo Pino: Olympiacos

 On 14 September 2012, Pino was in talks with the Greek club, Olympiacos F.C. to play for the team in the 2013 season.
 He made his debut against Veria in a 3–0 home win, contributing two assists.
 However, he only made a few appearances throughout the season due to injury complications, and left the club at the end of the season.

 Independiente Medellín

 On 29 July 2013, Pino returned to his homeland to play for Independiente Medellin, the club where he began his career.
 Pino only made eight league appearances out of twenty games, failing to score any goals, and was only included once in the starting XI.
 In October 2013, his contract was terminated, with the club citing injury problems and indiscipline as the reason for the termination.
-It was also reported that the played has skipped trainings and refused a drug and alcohol test, after suspicion that he had arrived to training drunk.
+It was also reported that the player had skipped trainings and refused a drug and alcohol test, after suspicion that he had arrived to training drunk.